BucketFS

 Usage notes

-• The data in BucketFS is not part of the database backups and must be manually backed up.
+• The data in BucketFS is not part of the database backups and must be manually backed up by downloading the contained files.

 • The default BucketFS service has HTTP deactivated and HTTPS activated on port 2581 by default.
 To change the ports in the BucketFS service, use the ConfD job bucketfs_modify.